Questioning the Story:Was Kevin Richardson struck in the face with an officer's helmet?

 Korey Wise's real-life confession proves that it didn't take much to scare the teens into lying, largely to avoid implicating themselves.

-Other than the teens' claims, the only actual evidence we have that points to coercion is the often inconsistent statements that the teens make about the rape in their videotaped confessions.
+Other than the teens' claims, the only actual evidence we have that points to coercion is the at times inconsistent statements that the teens make about the rape in their videotaped confessions.
 This includes unclear or inaccurate statements with regard to the crime's location, the jogger's clothing, and other details.
 However, it is unknown how much of their inconsistencies were due to the fact that they were trying to avoid implicating themselves.
 The inconsistencies drew more focus after serial rapist Matias Reyes confessed in 2002.
 It was then that the teens' claims of coercion became more accepted, 13 years after their arrests.

 As for the detectives, NYPD, and city officials, they maintain that the teens weren't coerced.
 In 2002, Detective Humberto Arroyo, who elicited a confession from Raymond Santana, called the notion of coercion "ridiculous."
 "Their lawyers are making it seem like a quasi-Moscow-Afghani interrogation room.
 Absolutely not," he told the New York Post.
 "This was Interviewing 101."
 After District Attorney Robert Morgenthau consented to vacate the convictions in December 2002, the NYPD commissioned an independent panel to investigate the police procedures and the events that led to the convictions of the Central Park 5.
 The panel found no evidence that the confessions were coerced, nor did it find any misconduct on the part of the police.
 Critics of the investigation weren't surprised by the findings.